 where $c_{\mathrm{fmin}}=-100\,h^{-2} \mathrm{Mpc}^{2}$, $c_{\mathrm{fmax}}=900\,h^{-2} \mathrm{Mpc}^{2}$, $c_{\mathrm{min}}=-400\,h^{-2} \mathrm{Mpc}^{2}$, $c_{\mathrm{max}}=1200\,h^{-2} \mathrm{Mpc}^{2}$ and $\sigma_c=100\,h^{-2} \mathrm{Mpc}^{2}$; \item a fixed value of $c$ (fix $c$, see Table\,\ref{tab:fixed_c_priors}), as in \citep{10.1093/mnras/stac390}. \end{itemize} The uniform prior on $c$ (Eq.~\eqref{eq:parabolic_uniform_prior}) has been always used when we have fitted the average 2PCF (of 1000 realisations from LC and of 500 realisations from boxes).
 For the individual 2PCF, we have either fixed the values of $c$ -- as in Table~\ref{tab:fixed_c_priors} -- or used the PAR$_\mathrm{G}$ prior, Eq.~\eqref{eq:par_g_prior_c}.

-Similarly to $\Sigma_\mathrm{nl}$, for the sake of fixing $c$, we have fitted the average 2PCF (from 500 boxes or from 1000 light-cones) with the rescaled covariance matrix -- corresponding to the average 2PCF -- such that the noise is minimised.
+Similarly to $\Sigma_\mathrm{nl}$, we have determined the value of $c$ by fitting the average 2PCF (from 500 boxes or from 1000 light-cones) with the rescaled covariance matrix -- corresponding to the average 2PCF -- to mitigate the potential biases due to the cosmic variance of the mocks.
 The best-fitting values of $c$ -- shown in Table~\ref{tab:fixed_priors_light_cone} -- are used in the fitting of individual 2PCF.
 In contrast, to test the 2PCF fitting range, we use the covariance matrix corresponding to one 2PCF realisation (unscaled covariance matrix) together with the average 2PCF.

 It is important to note that all the above priors have been used for fitting both the void auto-2PCF and the void-galaxy cross-2PCF.
 However, when we fit the void-galaxy cross-2PCF, we have to account for the negative bias of the DT voids \citep{10.1093/mnras/stw660}.
-Consequently, we have replaced $B^2$ with $-B^2$ in Eq.~\eqref{eq:ximodel} for the parabolic and the DW models, while for the numerical models the negative bias is included in the shape of the resulting power spectrum, see the cross-clustering in Figure~\ref{fig:correct_template}.
+Generally, the $B^2$ term in Eq.~\eqref{eq:ximodel} should be replaced by the product of the galaxy bias with the void one: $B_\mathrm{galaxy} \times B_\mathrm{void}$, with $B_\mathrm{void} < 0$.
+However, in this work, we do not write the explicit form because we do not fit simultaneously the void auto-2PCF, void-galaxy cross-2PCF and galaxy auto-2PCF.
+Consequently, we simply replace $B^2$ with $-B^2$ in Eq.~\eqref{eq:ximodel} for the parabolic and the DW models.
+In contrast, the numerical models contain the information of the void negative bias in the shape of the resulting power spectrum, see the cross-clustering in Figure~\ref{fig:correct_template}.